github/choosealicense.com/appendix.md

 class: license-types
 ---

-For reference, all licenses described in the choosealicense.com [repository](https://github.com/github/choosealicense.com), in a table.
+For reference, here is a neat table of every license described in the [choosealicense.com repository](https://github.com/github/choosealicense.com).

 If you're here to choose a license, **[start from the home page](/)** to see a few licenses that will work for most cases.